-- If the area surrounding a blister becomes red, sore or hot it could be infected and may require antibiotics.
+- If the area surrounding a blister becomes red, sore or hot - this could be a sign of infection.

-Very rarely chicken pox can lead to complications of the brain and spinal cord such as meningitis or encephalitis.
+- Very rarely chicken pox can lead to complications of the brain and spinal cord such as meningitis or encephalitis.
 Signs can include drowsiness, vomiting, headache, a stiff neck, seizures and behavioural changes.
 If you notice any of these speak to your GP immediately.

 Chicken pox in pregnancy

 If you are pregnant and your child contracts chicken pox you should also see your doctor.
 If you are infected with chickenpox during the first 28 weeks of your pregnancy there is a small risk that your unborn baby could develop a condition known as foetal varicella syndrome (FVS), which can cause scarring, eye defects (such as cataracts), shortened limbs and brain damage.

 The chicken pox vaccine protects against the varicella zoster virus that causes chicken pox.
 This is not currently part of the routine NHS vaccination programme and is only offered to those in close contact with someone who is particularly vunerable to chicken pox.
 There are two chickenpox vaccines currently available to children 12 months and over.
 The brand names being VARIVAX and VARILRIX.

 At present those offered it on the NHS are normally patients who: